dromzeh/hyv-fps-unlocker/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Note

+I am not responsible for any damage caused to your system.
+Please use this program at your own risk.

 ## License